 The growing interest in spatial-identity phenomena contributes to the interest in urbanism in cinematography and the changes in the urban space and the changes between the inhabitants; how the urban cinematography and the social, political and historical developments have influenced the change of the architecture, and thus the change of the identity of the inhabitants of the cities.
-For Šarinić and Čaldarović (2015: 54) the terms urbanity and urbanism are synonymous.
-The English term urbanism could best be translated as urbanity, i.e. a complex of qualitative dimensions of urban space and hence refers to the "height" of the achieved qualities of urban.
+For Šarinić and Čaldarović (2015: 54) the terms urbanity and urbanism are This is a watermark for trial version registers to get full one! a complex of qualitative dimensions of urban space and hence refers to the "height" of the achieved VIPBenefits of urban.
 The places are filled with personal, social and cultural meanings and thus represent an important framework in which identities are shaped and maintained.
-The concept of imagined communities leads to the conclusion that the film also has a central role in the development of national identities, and can be applied to cities, neighborhoods, smaller communities, etc. The imagined community refers to the nation according to the definition of Benedict Anderson (1990: 17), and is imagined because the members of even the smallest nations will never meet most of the members of their nation, will not even hear about them, and yet each of them lives with the image of their community.
-Communities should be distinguished not by their falsehood or truthfulness, but by the way they are imagined.
+The concept of imagined communities leads to the conclusion that the film also has a central role

+- 1. Converts the whole document identities, and can be applied to cities, neighborhoods, smaller - 2.
+No trial watermark on the output documents refers to the nation according to the definition of Benedict Anderson (1990: 17), and is imagined because the members of even the smallest nations will never meet most of the members of their nation, will never meet most of the members of their nation, will never meet most of the members of their community.